Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 `snow app teardown`

-And to delete the database you used to poblate the application, this command will do:
+And to delete the database you used to populate the application, this command will do:

 `snow sql -q "DROP DATABASE NATIVE_APP_QUICKSTART_DB"`